DeNeutoy/blog/docs/syntax.md

 ## The underlying model

 Why is viewing these types of structured prediction task in this way so useful?
-To think about this, it is useful to consider the inputs and outputs of these classifiers:
+To think about this, it is helpful to consider the inputs and outputs of these classifiers:

 - Text Classification: Input: (Text) -> Label/s
 - Named Entity Recognition: Input: (Text) -> Labelled Spans